 Australian Market Rises

-In the banking space, ANZ Banking, National Australia Bank and Westpac are higher in a range of 1 percent to 1.4 percent, while Commonwealth Bank is adding 0.6 percent.
+In the banking space, Commonwealth Bank, ANZ Banking, National Australia Bank and Westpac are higher in a range of 1.0 percent to 1.2 percent.

-Crude oil prices moved higher on Wednesday despite concerns about the energy demand outlook amid a continued surge in coronavirus cases and fresh lockdown restrictions in several places across the world.
-WTI crude futures for November ended up $0.84 or about 2.1 percent at $41.04 a barrel.
+Crude oil prices rebounded from the session's lows, but still ended marginally lower on Friday as worries about the demand outlook amid the continued surge in coronavirus cases weighed on the commodity.
+WTI crude for November delivery edged down $0.08 or about 0.2 percent to $40.88 a barrel.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.